 The term is somewhat euphemistic, a bit of a whitewash, implying the ability to choose a more traditional way of fishing over one more commercial.
 Traditional vs. modern.
 Art vs. need.
 Think artisan cheese.
 For the vast majority of artisanal fishermen, choice has nothing to do with it.

 Artisanal fishermen do what they do because they can’t do anything else.
 Their great-great grandfathers couldn’t do anything else.
-They simply fish to survive.
-And it is a hard-won survival.
+They fish to survive.
+It’s a hard-won survival.
 Relentless.
 Nonstop.
-Day in.
-Day out.
 The most basic kind there is: I catch it – I eat it.
-I don’t catch – I don’t eat.
+I don’t catch anything – I don’t eat.
 In Portuguese they say, “Ele não tem opções”.
 He doesn’t have any options.
 Artisanal fishermen don’t have any other options.
 So maybe we should call them survival fishermen instead.

 This isn’t to say they are victims.
 Far from it.
 Jangadeiros do what they do because they are good at doing it.
 And it has worked for them — has sustained them for hundreds of years.
 And they love doing it.
 They love to fish.
 They are fishermen.
 They are jangadeiros.
 They have a sense of pride and identity.
 Jangadeiros are a proud people and rightfully so.

 But this is changing now.
 And it is changing very quickly in relative terms.
 In a generation it’s changing.
 In a generation it’s breaking.
-There are less fish now, and the fish that are left are smaller in size and harder to get.
-For the same effort put in, less fish come out.
-And it is trending more that way—not less—as we continue to strip the oceans of fish while polluting the water with our mess.
+There are less fish now than there were before, and the fish that are left are smaller in size and harder to get.
+For the same effort put in, fewer fish come out.
+And it’s trending more that way—not less—as we continue to strip the oceans of fish while polluting the water with our mess.

 Next chapter: Macaroni